 Most store-bought mayo is made from these three ingredients but tends to have additional preservatives.
 Unfortunately, these preservatives are where buying gluten-free mayonnaise can get complicated.

-There are other types of mayonnaise-like Kewpie mayo, a Japanese style of mayonnaise.
+There are other types of mayonnaise-like Kewpie mayo, a Japanese mayonnaise style.
 The main difference is that Kewpie mayonnaise is made solely from egg yolks rather than the whole egg.

 Answer: Is Mayonnaise Gluten Free?